wikindx/wikindx/trunk/README.txt

 The software documentation is at https://wikindx.sourceforge.io/web/trunk/index.html

-For prerequisites and other general information, read docs/README.md.

-For installing a fresh WIKINDX with a blank database, read docs/INSTALL.txt.

-For upgrading from a previous installation of WIKINDX, read docs/UPGRADE.txt.
+After you go on the website, use the versions list in the left menu to switch the documentation of your version.

-NB Read these documents carefully because manual operations may be necessary to complete the installation or upgrade and to ensure the preservation and security of your data.
+NB: Read these documents carefully because manual operations may be necessary to complete the installation or upgrade and to ensure the preservation and security of your data.